solrac97gr/goarchtest/README.md

 GoArchTest includes support for common architectural patterns:

 - **Clean Architecture** - Enforces rules for domain, application, infrastructure, and presentation layers
 - **Hexagonal Architecture** - Enforces rules for domain, ports, and adapters
 - **Layered Architecture** - Enforces rules for a traditional n-tier architecture
 - **MVC Architecture** - Enforces rules for model, view, and controller components
+- **DDD with Clean Architecture** - Enforces Domain-Driven Design with Clean Architecture within each bounded context

 ## Reporting and Visualization